danskernesdigitalebibliotek/dpl-react/architecture/adr-001-rehydration.md

 After a successful login they get redirected back to the material page but the material have not been added to their checklist.

-Alternative solutions could be to persist the intentions in the URL that is delivered back to the client after a page reload.
-This would still imply some of the architectural decisions described in Decision in regards to having an "intent" state, but some of the different status flags etc. would not be needed since state is virtually shared across page loads in the url.
-However this simpler solution cannot handle more complex situations than what can be described in the URL feasibly.

 ## Decision

 After an intent has been stated we want the intention to be executed even though a page reload comes in the way.